arun-guruswamy/word-vault/README.md

 SwiftUI Project structure:

-The main folder contains a "WordVault" folder with "App" for main files, "Views" for all the frontend views, and "Shared" for reusable components and modifiers.
+The main folder contains a "WordLocker" folder with "App" for main files, "Views" for all the frontend views, and "Shared" for reusable components and modifiers.
 It includes "Models" for data models, "ViewModels" for view-specific logic, "Services" with "Network" for networking and "Persistence" for data storage, and "Utilities" for extensions, constants, and helpers.
 The "Assets" folder for images and colors.
 Lastly, the "Tests" folder includes files for unit tests adn UI tests.

 SwiftUI UI Design Rules: